heremaps/xyz-documentation/docs/microsoft-buildings.md

 - supports maximum zoom in
 - allows exploration of the source data.

+Take a look at an XYZ Studio map with the dataset.

 To explore the data yourself <show -v with SpaceID>